 a) Ceiling on loans granted to parties whose shares held by the Company over 80% is 40% of the net assets value per the latest audited or reviewed financial statements of the Company.
 Limit on loans granted to a single party is 40% of the aforementioned net assets value.
-The reviewed net assets value of Synnex Global Ltd. amounted to \$100,401,260 for the six months ended June 30, 2022.
+In the third quarter of 2022, the net assets value of Synnex Global Ltd. reviewed by the independent auditor amounted to \$110,633,599.

 b) Ceiling on loans granted to parties whose shares held by the Company under 80% is 20% of the net assets value per the latest audited or reviewed financial statements of the Company.
 Limit on loans granted to a single party is 5% of the aforementioned net assets value.
-The reviewed net assets value of Synnex Global Ltd. amounted to \$100,401,260 for the six months ended June 30, 2022.
+In the third quarter of 2022, the net assets value of Synnex Global Ltd. reviewed by the independent auditor amounted to \$110,633,599.

-c) Ceiling on loans granted to parties whose voting rights are directly or indirectly held by the Company and which are located outside Taiwan is 100% of the net assets value per the latest audited or reviewed financial statements of the Company.
+c) Ceiling on loans granted to the Company's parent company and non-Taiwanese companies whose voting rights are directly and indirectly held by the Company's parent company is 100% of the net assets value based on the latest audited or reviewed financial statements of the Company.
 Limit on loans granted to a single party is 70% of the aforementioned net assets value.
-The reviewed net assets value of Synnex Global Ltd. amounted to \$100,401,260 for the six months ended June 30, 2022.
+In the third quarter of 2022, the net assets value of Synnex Global Ltd. reviewed by the independent auditor amounted to \$110,633,599.

-d) Ceiling on loans granted to the Company's parent company and its wholly-owned subsidiaries which are located in Taiwan is 10% of the net assets value per the latest audited or reviewed financial statements of the Company.
+d) Ceiling on loans granted to Taiwanese subsidiaries which were wholly-owned by the Company's parent company is 10% of the net assets based on the latest audited or reviewed financial statements of the Company.
 Limit on loans granted to a single party is 10% of the aforementioned net assets value.
-The reviewed net assets value of Synnex Global Ltd. amounted to \$100,401,260 for the six months ended June 30, 2022.
+In the third quarter of 2022, the net assets value of Synnex Global Ltd. reviewed by the independent auditor amounted to \$110,633,599.